Filmmaking Tools & Gears to make an Independent Film on a Budget

 Buy the Davis & Sanford TR553-P228

-The process of filmmaking is incomplete without sound.
+The process of filmmaking is incomplete without sound, as recording audio is crucial.
 The selection of what sounds are to be a part of the films and which ones are to be not, need careful consideration.

-And the best way to capture and incorporate these sounds into the film is to use a separate microphone
+The best way to capture and incorporate these sounds into the film is to use a separate microphone.

 These microphones are:

 These are worn on clothes.
-These can also be a set of a wireless mic and a separate recorder that can be attached to the person’s clothes to record voices better.
+These can also be a set of wireless mics and a separate recorder that can be attached to the person’s clothes to record voices better.

-The BOYA BY-M1 is an easily affordable clip-on Lavalier mic, has low handling noise as well as is suitable for DSLRs, separate audio recorders, camcorders, and smartphones.
+The BOYA BY-M1 is an easily affordable clip-on Lavalier mic, has low handling noise as well and is suitable for DSLRs, separate audio recorders, camcorders, and smartphones.

 Even though radio or wireless microphones tend to be a bit on the expensive side, wireless microphones are an important filmmaking gear, if considered in your budget.

-Microphones like the Rode Wireless Go are not only an affordable option under $400 but are also compact.
+Microphones like the Rode Wireless Go are not only an affordable option under $400 but are also compact, making them a favorite among indie filmmakers.
 Moreover, the transmitter clip-on already has an inbuilt microphone.

 3. Directional Microphones ($300 – $700)